osquery/osquery/docs/wiki/installation/cli-flags.md

 `--config_tls_max_attempts=3`

 The total number of attempts that will be made to the remote config server if a request fails.
+If an attempt fails, it will be retried with exponential backoff, up to the max number of attempts set.

 `--logger_tls_endpoint=`